 Deciding to quit smoking is a process.
-You might start by thinking of stopping – this is when you know it’s bad for your health but don’t really feel ready to quit.
+You might start by thinking about stopping – this is when you know it’s bad for your health but don’t really feel ready to quit.
 After that you start to motivate yourself to stop and maybe even tell others about your plans.
 Finally you decide you’re ready to stop smoking.

 Why can it be so difficult to quit smoking?

 When you smoke you will experience the effects of nicotine in 10-20 seconds.
 The effects of nicotine last 2 hours – the body gets rid of it very quickly.
-After 2 hours have passed your body will crave more nicotine – creating the vicious cycle of dependence.
+After 2 hours have passed your body will crave more nicotine – creating the cycle of dependence.

 How will my body react when I quit smoking?